ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_swapchain.md

 [VkSurfaceKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSurfaceKHR.html) owns the binding of the native window to the Vulkan driver.

-26\) How can the client control the way the alpha component of swapchain images is treated by the presentation engine during compositing?
+26\) How can the application control the way the alpha component of swapchain images is treated by the presentation engine during compositing?

-**RESOLVED**: We should add new enum values to allow the client to negotiate with the presentation engine on how to treat image alpha values during the compositing process.
+**RESOLVED**: We should add new enum values to allow the application to negotiate with the presentation engine on how to treat image alpha values during the compositing process.
 Since not all platforms can practically control this through the Vulkan driver, a value of